PCBLOOP

 • Single-layer boards: The simplest configuration with a single copper layer

-• Multi-layer boards: 4-layer, 6-layer, 8-layer, and higher configurations for complex circuits
+• Multi-layer boards: 4-layer, 6-layer, 8-layer, and higher configurations for complex circuit board

 • Rigid boards: Conventional PCBs with a rigid structure